Ziinc/done3/docs/docs/basics/notes/index.md

 - Trashing
 - Archiving
 - Optical Character Recognition
+- Reminders
+- Drawings
+- Labels

 Using this feature also requires Domain Wide Delegation, which is not accessible to non-Workspace accounts.
 Admins must add the OAuth ID and necessary roles in order for Done3 to work correctly.

-To use the drawing feature that Keep has, it is recommended to use the official mobile and web clients, as the necesssary APIs to perform image updating and creation are not exposed.
+To use the drawing feature that Keep has, it is recommended to use the official mobile client, as the necesssary APIs to perform image updating and creation are not exposed.